Knoblauchpilze/bsgalone/README.md

 The [pge](src/pge) folder contains the code to interact with the `PixelGameEngine`.
 It is used in the client to handle the rendering of the graphic interface.

 By having it in a dedicated folder, we are able to minimize the surface we would have to replace if we want to use a different engine.
 This also allows to easily update it without having to change too much code: the rest of the modules (mainly the client) do not know that the underlying drawing routines are using the `PixelGameEngine`.

+### time

+The [time](src/time) folder defines primitives to manipulate time.
+A general approach in games is that determinism is easier to work with than raw time.
+For this reason, the game is not using seconds but instead ticks to move forward.
+At each frame, a certain amount of ticks is provided to the simulation.
+Speeds, motions, reload times etc. are expressed in ticks rather than raw seconds.
+This allows to replay events very precisely by passing the same tick sequence.
+Additionally, it allows to speed up or slow down the game easily by modifying the mapping between a tick and an actual second. `bsgalone` currently stores a tick configuration per system which allows to have faster/slower systems.

+This library is used by the `bsgalone` project.

 ## Communication between client/server